DamonStamper/PuttingDnDinTDD-Python/README.md

 # Requirements

-## Iteration 1 - Core
+## Milestone 1 - Core

-This iteration covers core functionality for leveling, combat, and character attributes.
+This milestone covers core functionality for leveling, combat, and character attributes.

 ### Feature: Create a Character